frontend-fun/react-hooks-typescript-tome/docs/2-app/concepts.md

 Right now, creating a new blank React application with TypeScript support requires about 200Mb of libraries.
 This is insane, but welcome to the future.
 It is very convenient, albeit a bit bloated.

+# Phew

+Phew, that was a lot of text.
+Did anyone actually read that?

+Well, either way, let's start editing some [Basic HTML and CSS &raquo;](../2-app/editing.md)